David Puttnam: Association with education

 For 10 years, Puttnam was chairman of the National Film and Television School whose alumni included people such as Nick Park; and in 2017, he succeeded Richard Attenborough as Life President.
 Puttnam founded Skillset, which trains young people to become members of the film and television industries.
 From 2002 to 2009, he was UK president of UNICEF and remains an ambassador.

 Puttnam was the first Chancellor of the University of Sunderland from 1997 until 13 July 2007.
 He was appointed an Honorary Doctor of Education during the School of Education and Lifelong Learning's Academic Awards Ceremonies and upon his retirement, he was granted the Freedom of the City of Sunderland.
 In 1998, he founded the National Teaching Awards and became its first chairman.
 He was the founding chairman of the General Teaching Council from 2000 to 2002, was appointed as Chancellor of the Open University from 2006 to 2017, and was also the Chairman of NESTA (The National Endowment for Science, Technology and the Arts) from 1998 until 2003.
 He was also on the board of directors of learning technologies company Promethean.

-Puttnam is the patron of Schools NorthEast, an organisation set up in 2007 to represent all schools in the North East of England.
+Puttnam is the patron of Schools North East, an organisation set up in 2007 to represent all schools in the North East of England.
 He is also a patron of the Shakespeare Schools Festival (now Shakespeare Schools Foundation), a charity that enables school children across the UK to perform Shakespeare in professional theatres.

 In 2012 he founded Atticus Education delivering interactive seminars on film, media and screen to students at universities all over the world.

 From May 2014 until 2018, Puttnam was Chair of the Academic Board for Pearson College, part of Pearson PLC, the first FTSE 100 company to offer degrees in the UK.
 In March 2015, Puttnam was made a freeman at the Metropolitan Borough of Gateshead, in recognition of his service as chairman at the Sage Gateshead.